Skip to main content

 For example:

-• In neighborhoods such as Indische Buurt and Dapperbuurt (15–16% overbidding) you often have to bid aggressively right away
+• In neighborhoods like Indische Buurt and Dapperbuurt (where 15–16% of bids are higher than the asking price), you often have to bid aggressively right away

-Forecast: Will bidding wars in Amsterdam continue to rise in 2026?
+Forecast: will continue to prices in Amsterdam in 2026?

-It is expected that bidding wars in Amsterdam will continue to be a common occurrence in 2026, even if average home prices per square meter do not rise sharply everywhere.
+Bidding wars in Amsterdam are expected to continue into 2026, even if average home prices per square meter do not rise sharply everywhere.
 This is mainly because sellers are still strategically positioning their homes on the market to generate significant interest and multiple offers.
-At the same time, the interest rate determine the maximum amount buyers can borrow, while the limited housing supply and the slow pace of new construction keep pressure high in popular neighborhoods.
+At the same time, interest rates determine the maximum amount buyers can borrow, while the limited housing supply and lagging new construction keep pressure high in popular neighborhoods.
 As a result, overbidding will remain a key part of the bidding strategy in many parts of Amsterdam in 2026.